 In the Union Budget 2022, the finance minister Nirmala Sitharaman announced a host of incentives to boost infrastructure and manufacturing in the country to achieve growth in the economy.
 The ‘Make in India’ mission is gaining a lot of traction and several production-linked incentive schemes have also been announced in this regards.
 But what all these manufacturers will need in common is energy, be it in any form.
 Hence, in this article, we’ll look at the best energy stocks in India from an investing point of view.

-Given below is the list of some best energy stocks in India to invest in
+Given below is the list of some best power stocks in India to invest in

 1. Indian Energy Exchange Limited